-If stress is generated by the work environment, see what can be done to change it.
+If stress is generated by the work environment, see what can be done to change the work environment.
 If it can't be changed the person who is stressed will have to change, or go and work somewhere else.
+James Rohn said, 'Things change when you change: things get better when you get better.'